top of page

 4. Matches / firestarters

 You may very well need to keep warm if you get stuck outside for longer than planned, even in the summer.
-It’s shocking how cold it can get overnight in the mountains, and most deaths from hypothermia happen between 0 and +10 degrees C and not in sub-zero temperatures, as most of us may suspect.
+It’s shocking how cold it can get overnight in the mountains, and most deaths from hypothermia happen between 0 and +10 degrees C and not in sub-zero temperatures, as many of us may suspect.
 I like bringing a ton of dryer lint (packed into a small Ziploc bag) and a few waterproof matches as my firestarters.

 It’s the just-above-zero temperatures that catch people unprepared in the wild, as it’s less obvious at that time of year to pack extra layers or firestarters.
 Photo by wix.com